swiss-ai-center/documentation/docs/how-to-guides/how-to-build-publish-and-deploy-a-service.md

     4. The service is tested in the `model-serving` directory with the help of [pytest](../explanations/about-pytest.md)
     5. The service is released to the GitHub container registry
-    6. The service is deployed on the development/production environment
+    6. The service is deployed to the environment selected by the merged branch:

-    The service should be deployed on the development/production environment.
+       `dev` for development or `main` for production

+    The `dev` and `main` branches must be protected against direct pushes, force pushes and deletion.

 === "Build, publish and deploy manually"